-House Democrat Says His GOP Colleagues Would Vote To Impeach Donald Trump But They’re ‘Afraid For Their Lives’
+House Democrat Says His GOP Colleagues Would Vote To Impeach Donald Trump But They're 'Afraid For Their Lives'

 Some prominent GOP lawmakers have expressed support for impeachment, however.
 Notably, Rep. Liz Cheney of Wyoming said that Trump "lit the flame" of the attack on Capitol and that he should be removed from office.

-Crucially, outgoing Senate Majority Leader Mitch McConnell has also signaled support for the effort, which suggest that even some conservatives in the upper chamber could vote to convict Trump.
+Crucially, outgoing Senate Majority Leader Mitch McConnell has also signaled support for the effort, which suggests that some conservatives in the upper chamber could vote to convict Trump.

 According to a memo McConnell sent out last week, the trial would most likely take place after Biden's inauguration.